c-jaenicke/compose/README.md

 ## int-docker-net

-All of the compose files use a default network called `int-docker-net`.
+All the compose files use a default network called `int-docker-net`.

 This references an externally created docker network, created using: